The website scrub not only created a cover-up, it magnified to what lengths Balch & Bingham would go to sugar-coat the past.

 [Black Hall Aerospace’s CEO Paul Daigle] “explained they were handicapped because AAL Group was a foreign-owned company, and that was shutting them out of new contracts.
 He believed the office had hit its apex.
 Upon hearing this, the board began speaking to one another in Russian.
 They then turned to Daigle, ‘We’ve got two Americans in this company.
 We would like to offer you two the opportunity to buy the U.S. office as a franchise, so that it will be 100 percent American owned.’
 Needless to say, Daigle and his partner were stunned.
 It was uncommon for Eastern Europeans and Russians to cede control.”

-Equally as important to note, Balch & Bingham was U.S. Attorney General Jeff Sessions’ #2 lifetime donor as U.S. Senator and is closely tied to Trump’s campaign, transition, and Administration.
+Equally as important to note, Balch & Bingham was U.S. Attorney General Jeff Sessions’ #2 lifetime donor as U.S. Senator and was closely tied to Trump’s campaign, transition, and Administration.

 Incredibly, when then-U.S. Senator Sessions was to endorse Donald J. Trump for President on February 28, 2016, according to media reports the rally “was scheduled to be held at Black Hall Aerospace on Wall Triana Highway at 4:00 p.m. on Sunday.
 But campaign officials met with the city and Huntsville police… to discuss alternative sites for the large crowd expected.”